SamPav97/Custom-HashTable/README.md

 # Custom-HashTable
-Creating my own HashTable (Dictionary)
+Creating my own HashTable (Dictionary) and unit testing its functionalities.

 HashTable class should have the needed functionality for a hash table, such as: